elulu3/LymphoSeq2_Shiny/README.md

 # LymphoSeq2_Shiny

 LymphoSeq2_Shiny is an interactive web app version of [LymphoSeq2](https://github.com/shashidhar22/LymphoSeq2/tree/v0.0.0.9000) built with the Shiny R package.
-This Shiny application will allow you to upload Adaptive Immune Receptor Repertoire Sequencing (AIRR-seq) data to display and download as PDF various analytical visualizations.
+This Shiny application will allow you to upload Adaptive Immune Receptor Repertoire Sequencing (AIRR-seq) data to display and perform various analytical visualizations.
+All graphical visualizations will also be available to be downloaded as PDF files.
+Data tables will be available to be downloaded as TSV, Excel, and RData files.

 ## Required Packages